brand-it/faker-alfred-workflow/README.md

-# Workflow that lets you create fake data
+# Alfred Workflow for creating fake data

 This uses the [faker gem](https://github.com/stympy/faker) and just reads threw the methods in the gem There is not designed for more complicated gem and if the gem does update it could create problem with